Bramstorp/Ecommerces_Django/README.md

 -Login / Register / Logout

 -Admin only / customer only

+-Login requriment

+-group based security

 -Order items in add to cart